khalidhoffman/gulp-utils/README.md

 `less`        | compiles to css
 `js`          | beautifies js.
-Overwrites file `js-bundle`   | bundles and minfies with requirejs. input path should be a path to a requirejs config `build.js` `compass`     | compiles to css
+Overwrites file `js-bundle`   | bundles and minfies with requirejs. input path should be a path to a requirejs config `build.js` `js-webpack`  | bundles with webpack. input path should be a path to a webpack config file `compass`     | compiles to css
 `jsx`         | compiles js to same directory as original `.jsx` file `sass`        | compiles to css